-If you are just starting out with Siphon brewing and are concerned it may be too complex, the Kitchenaid siphon coffee maker may be just the thing for you!
-Kitchenaid has automated the brewing process, resulting in a consistent and easy way to brew siphon coffee.
+If you are just starting out with Siphon brewing and are concerned it may be too complex, the Kitchenaid coffee maker may be just the thing for you!
+Kitchenaid has automated the process of brewing coffee, resulting in a consistent and easy way to brew siphon coffee.
 This coffee maker has a modern look, and is made of high quality materials.
 The filter is made from stainless steel making it easy to clean.
 While the Kitchenaid Siphon coffee maker is easy to use, it is expensive and a coffee aficionado may not appreciate the automated process.

 The Final Verdict

 If you are looking for the best siphon coffee maker you really can’t go past the Hario Technica.
 This is a high quality and stylish brewer with an affordable price tag.
 If you are wanting an electric siphon coffee maker, the Kitchenaid siphon coffee maker is the best option.